Skip to content

 • Prescriptions

-Several factors influence the cost of healthcare cash plans, including the level of coverage you choose, any additional policies you might add, your age, overall health, lifestyle habits like smoking, and even your location.
-For instance, living in a high-cost area like London or being older can result in higher premiums due to the increased risk.
+Several factors influence the cost of healthcare cash plans, including the level of cover you choose, any additional policies you might add, your age, overall health, lifestyle habits like smoking, and your location.

 Compare health insurance